Atlanta Immigration Court

 Atlanta, GA 30308

-• The date, time, and location of your next hearing.
+• The date, time, and location of your next immigration hearing.

 • Immigration judge’s decision.

-• Information on filing, appeals, and case processing.
+• Information on filing, immigration appeals, and case processing.

-Contact Manji Law today and get answers quickly about Atlanta Immigration Court.
+Contact Manji Law today and get answers quickly.

 Immigration Hearing Atlanta

-The process of an immigration hearing in Atlanta or elsewhere in the US is as follows:
+The process of an immigration court hearing in Atlanta, GA, or elsewhere in the US is as follows:

-Notice to Appear – Served by a U.S. immigration official, the Notice to Appear is a legal document given to a person suspected of entering the US illegally, remaining here past the expiration of their visa, or committing certain crimes (even if they are a legal citizen).
+Notice to Appear (an “NTA”) – This is a legal document given to a person suspected of entering the US illegally, remaining here past the expiration of their visa, or committing certain crimes (even if they are a legal citizen).
+It means that removal proceedings have been initiated against you.

 Master Hearing – The respondent will enter a plea for the allegations.
 If they are eligible to apply for asylum or other relief from removal, they can request and apply for it.
 If denied, the immigration judge could order deportation.

-The judge makes their decision either orally during the hearing or in a letter sent to the respondent’s home.
-You have the option to appeal the decision.
-However, this must be done within thirty days, in writing, and sent to the Board of Immigration Appeals.
-Do not waive your right to an appeal, as most cases that are originally denied will win during an appeal or after heard by a federal court.
+The immigration court judge makes the decision either orally during the hearing or in a letter sent to the respondent’s home.
+You have the option to appeal this decision.
+Immigration appeals must be filed within thirty days, in writing, and sent to the Board of Immigration Appeals.

 Expert Counsel for Atlanta Immigration Court